nating/tcd-past-papers/README.md

 The idea for this project is to mimic what has already been done for Computer Science students with [this project][nating-repo] that you can see [here][nating-site], for students of every faculty of the college.

 ## How it works
-Past papers are organised questionably [here][trinity-examinations].
+Trinity College's past papers are organised questionably [here][trinity-examinations].

-The past paper links have been scraped with the java programs in this repo's src files.
+The past paper links have been scraped into a json with this repo's src files.

 The site is being hosted on [Firebase][firebase] and the past paper links are in a JSON file in a NoSQL (😬) server there.